 Service Type Service

 Statutory Service Day Habilitation

-Statutory Service Education Supports 11
+Statutory Service Education Supports

 Statutory Service Employment Readiness

 Statutory Service Group Supported Employment

-Statutory Service In-Home Supports

-Statutory Service Individual Supported Employment

-Statutory Service Respite 11
+Statutory Service Respite

 Extended State Plan Service Personal Care Services

 Extended State Plan Service Skilled Nursing

-Other Service Assistive Technology Services
+Other Service Assistive Technology Services 1

 Other Service Behavioral Supports

 Other Service Companion Services

 Other Service Creative Arts Therapies

+Other Service In-Home Supports

-Other Service Family Training
+Other Service Individual Supported Employment

 Other Service Individualized Day Supports

 Other Service Occupational Therapy

 Other Service Parenting Supports

+Other Service Personal Emergency Response System (PERS)

 Other Service Physical Therapy

 Other Service Speech, Hearing, and Language

+Other Service Unpaid Family/Caregiver Training

 Other Service Wellness Services

-State laws, regulations and policies referen nced in the specification are readily available to CMS upon request through

-the Medicaid agency or the operating agen- cy (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 Service Type:

 Statutory Service

 Service:

 Habilitation

 Alternate Service Title (if any):

 Day Habilitation

 HCBS Taxonomy:

-BS Taxonomy:

 Category 1: Sub-Category 1:

 04 Day Services 04020 day habilitation

 Category 2: Sub-Category 2:

+- п

 Category 3: Sub-Category 3:

-Service Definition (Scope): Category 4: Sub-Category 4:
+Service Definition (Scope):

+Category 4: Sub-Category 4:

 Day Habilitation Services are aimed at developing activities and/or skills acquisition to support or further integrate community opportunities outside of an individual's home, to foster independence, autonomy or career exploration and encourage development of a full life in his/her community.
 Services are in group settings, but within these settings, individuals may receive services as part of a group or on an individualized basis.

-Community outings (such as going to a show or sporting event) may occur in groups without limitation to size.
+Community outings may occur in groups without limitation to size, but must be based on the people's interests and preferences.
 Individualized community integration and/or inclusion activities must occur in the community in groups that do not exceed 4 participants and must be based on the people's interests and preferences.
 Services may be offered in a large group or a small group settings.
 The small group setting is for waiver recipients who are medically and/or behaviorally complex, as verified by the DDA Level of Need Assessment and Screening Tool (LON), or its successor and/or the person's Behavior Support plan, and who would benefit from day habilitation in a smaller setting.
 Small group day habilitation cannot be provided in the same building as a large day habilitation facility setting and must be located in places that facilitate community integration and inclusion.
 No more than 15 people can be supported in small day habilitation.
 Both group and individualized services are to enable the individual to attain maximum functional level based on his/her valued outcomes.
 These services should be provided in a variety of community venues that should routinely correspond with the context of the skill acquisition activity to enhance the habilitation activities.
 Overarching goals of the program shall include regular community inclusion and the opportunity to build towards maximum independent status for the person.